gamingwithevets/000_site/README.md

 ~~And since the original page downloaded an unzipped version of the virus, I also downloaded the virus and unzipped it.
 I have included the original repo license for 000.exe.
 Please don't sue me, FlyTech!~~

 In fear of FlyTech sueing me I linked to the ZIP archive on [FlyTech's 000.exe GitHub repository](https://github.com/FlyTechVideos/000exe/releases/download/1.0/000.zip).
-Password is 000.
+It *is* encrypted with the password `000`, but I'm sure people will figure it out.

 # Where is the website?
 It's available at [https://gamingwithevets.github.io/000_site](https://gamingwithevets.github.io/000_site)!